 1.6 Disputes can arise over the interpretation of the words used in a collective agreement, therefore care should be taken to ensure that the wording clearly reflects the agreement reached.

-1.7 There are certain matters in legislation which must be included in collective agreements including, for example, a coverage clause and provision for the expiry of the agreement.
+1.7 There are certain matters in section 54(3) of the Act which must be included in collective agreements:

 1.8 The good faith matters set out in this code are not exhaustive.

 2.1 In order to promote orderly collective bargaining the parties must use their best endeavours to enter into an arrangement, preferably in writing, as soon as possible after the initiation of bargaining, that sets out a process for conducting the bargaining in an effective and an efficient manner.
 Even if the parties cannot agree on an arrangement they must continue to bargain in good faith, and should endeavour to ensure that such bargaining is effective and efficient.

 2.2 The parties should consider the following matters which may, where relevant and practicable, in whole or in part, make up any such arrangement:

 - advice as to who will be the representative(s) or advocate(s) for the parties in the bargaining process,

 - advice as to whom the representative(s) or advocate(s) represent,

 - the size, composition and representative nature of the negotiating teams and how any changes will be dealt with,